xnajasho/tp/docs/DeveloperGuide.md

 * 3a.
 The given index is invalid.

 	* 3a1.
-Friendbook shows an error message
+Friendbook shows an error message.

-	  Use case resumes at step 2
+	  Use case resumes at step 2.

 **Use case 5 (UC5): View all friends**

 **MSS:**

-1. User requests to list all friends
+1. User requests to list all friends.
-2. Friendbook shows the list of friends stored within
+2. Friendbook shows the list of friends stored within.

    Use case ends.